Timinator2000/Algorithm_X/05 - generalized exact cover/04 - mrs knuth - requirements.md

 # The Full List of Requirements

-Putting all the requirements in once place results in the following:
+Putting all the requirements in one place results in the following:

 ```text
 Requirements: